jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/02-load-with-webpack-js.md

 });
 ```

+Notice the `httpEndpoint` setting.
+That connects the client to your server.

 ## Load the Bundle Into the Page

 When you run `npm run build`, Webpack will produce a file in `dist\scripts`.